netrc/vlcb2/ReadmeDev.md

 * Thanks to https://softauthor.com/vue-firestore-crud-app-authentication/
 * note that for development, local browser turn off add blocking and allow blocked 3rd party cookies -- localhost

-This is a starter project folder for FirebaseUI Auth for Vue with Facebook, Google and Email Authentications.

 ## Build Setup